ethereum-oasis-op/baseline/messenger/README.md

 ### Troubleshooting

-If you get errors related to a `node_module` called `scrypt` please ensure that you are running node version `10.15`.
+If you get errors when running steps 1 or 3 above, please ensure that you are running node version `12.16`.
 The `nvm` (node version manager) tool allows you to easily switch between versions:
 ```
-nvm install 10.15
+nvm install 12.16
-nvm use 10.15
+nvm use 12.16
 ```

 ## What is the architecture?